okta/okta.github.io/_source/_posts/2018-10-16-token-auth-for-java.md

 JSON Web Tokens have quickly become the standard for securing web applications, superseding older technologies like cookies and sessions.
 Used properly, they address a range of security concerns, including cross-site scripting attacks (XSS), man-in-the-middle attacks (MITM), and cross-site request forgery (CSRF).
 They also give us the benefit of inspectable metadata and strong cryptographic signatures.
 In this post, I'll take a deep dive into JWTs.
 First, I'll cover some theoretical ground explaining how they work.
 After that, I'll show you how to configure a Spring Boot app with Okta to use JWT authentication.

 JSON Web Tokens are an open standard, and there are various libraries available that allow the creation, verification, and inspection of JWTs.
 You're going to be using [Java JWT](https://github.com/jwtk/jjwt) (a.k.a., JJWT), a Java library that provides end-to-end JWT creation and verification.
-JJWT was created by [Les Hazlewood](https://twitter.com/lhazlewood), lead committer to Apache Shiro, former co-founder and CTO at Stormpath, and currently Okta's very own Senior Architect.
+JJWT was created by [Les Hazlewood](https://twitter.com/lhazlewood), lead committer to Apache Shiro, former co-founder, and CTO at Stormpath, and currently Okta's very own Senior Architect.
 It's open source under the Apache 2.0 License.

 ## Understand JWTs and their Role in Authentication